kubernetes/kubernetes/docs/proposals/dynamic-kubelet-configuration.md

 ##### Finding and checkpointing intended configuration

-The Kubelet finds its intended configuration by looking for the `ConfigMap` referenced via it's `Node`'s `NodeConfig` field.
+The Kubelet finds its intended configuration by looking for the `ConfigMap` referenced via it's `Node`'s `spec.config` field.
+This field is an `ObjectReference`.
+We consider this field to be "empty" if it lacks the information necessary to resolve to an object.
+The field must provide at least `name` or `uid`, to be considered "non-empty."
+If no `namespace` or `uid` is provided, the `default` namespace is assumed.

 The Kubelet must have permission to read the namespace that contains the referenced `ConfigMap`.

 If the field is empty, the Kubelet will use its `config-dir/init` configuration, or built-in defaults if `config-dir/init` is also absent.

-The mappings `node-config: ""` and `node-config: "init"` will be treated as intentions to use `config-dir/init`.
-If `config-dir/init` is not present, the Kubelet should fall back to its built-in defaults and report the absence of `config-dir/init` in the node status.
+If `config-dir/init` is not present, the Kubelet should fall back to its built-in defaults.

 If the referenced `ConfigMap` does not exist, the Kubelet will continue using its current configuration and report the non-existence via the node status.